wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Directional Derivatives.md

 	*That vector being the [[Derivatives#4.
 Is the Unit Tangent Vector|Unit Tangent Vector]] to a given point.*
 		Therefore the Vector of the Partial Derivatives is a Unit Tangent Vector describing the direction of the function in a single dimension.
 			But the **Gradient vector** describes the direction and rate of the steepest increase in a multi-dimensional space.

+The main difference between the gradient and the directional derivative is how the direction is specified.
+	In essence, the directional derivative is a projection of the gradient vector onto the direction given by $\mathbf{u}$.
+		It tells you how much the function changes in that specific direction, while the gradient tells you the direction and rate of the steepest change.
+- **Direction**:
+    - The gradient vector inherently provides the direction of the steepest ascent.
+    - The directional derivative calculates the rate of change in a specified direction given by the unit vector $\mathbf{u}$.
+- **Magnitude and Direction**:
+    - The magnitude of the gradient vector gives the maximum rate of change at that point.
+    - The directional derivative gives the rate of change in a particular direction, which depends on both the magnitude of the gradient and the cosine of the angle between the gradient and the unit vector $\mathbf{u}$.
+- **Unit Vector**:
+    - The directional derivative requires an arbitrary unit vector $\mathbf{u}$ to specify the direction.
+    - The gradient vector itself determines its own direction.
 ![[Pasted image 20240705152625.png|400]]

 A directional derivative measures the rate of change of the function $f(x, y)$ in a specific direction given by a vector $\mathbf{v} = (a, b)$.